F3DEX3

 in the microcode.

-To help debug lighting issues when integrating F3DEX3 into your romhack, this feature causes the vertex colors of any material with lighting enabled to be set to the transformed, normalized world space normals.
+To help debug lighting issues when integrating F3DEX3 into your romhack, this feature causes the vertex colors of any material with lighting enabled to be set to the normals.
+When F3DEX3 is using the "basic" lighting codepath, these are the model space normals, and when it is using the "advanced" lighting codepath (point lights, specular, or Fresnel) these are transformed, normalized world space normals.
 The X, Y, and Z components map to R, G, and B, with each dimension's conceptual (-1.0 ...
 1.0) range mapped to (0 ...
 255).
-This is not compatible with LVP as world space normals do not exist in that pipeline.
 This also breaks vertex alpha and texgen / lookat.

 Some ways to use this for debugging are: